Cisc0-gif/KITT/README.md

 ## Getting Started

+WARNING: KITT was developed and tested on Kali Linux, I have not added support for any other distro yet but plan to in the near future.

 To begin, run ``` ./KITT_INSTALLER.sh ``` to install all necessary libraries and configure PATH usage.
 Simply follow all instructions in the installer.